airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ### <a name="series"></a> series

-*Object* *nullable*.
-The series object contains the observation values and associated metadata (dimensions and attributes), when the observations contained in the data set are used into logical groups (time series or cross-sections).
+*Array* *nullable*.
+A collection of series.
+Each series object contains the observation values and associated metadata (dimensions and attributes), when the observations contained in the data set are used into logical groups (time series or cross-sections).
 This element must not be used in case the data set represents a flat list of observations!
 Example: